smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 7. RC_app_2 gets in control of module_1 without asking a driver
 8. User activates RC_app_1 and RC_app_1 requests the control of module_1
 9. SDL sends the request to HMI to display permission prompt to the driver

+_Exception:_

+4.1 User activates RC functionality without choosing "accessMode"

+4.2 SDL is using "accessMode" stored before disabling RC functionality ("AUTO_DENY")

+4.3 User activates RC_app_2, module_1 is in "free" state again

+4.4 RC_app_2 requests the control of module_1

+4.5 RC_app_2 gets in control of module_1 without asking a driver

+4.6 User activates RC_app_1 and RC_app_1 requests the control of module_1

+4.7 RC_app_1 control request was rejected without asking a driver with result code IN_USE, RC_app_2 remains in control of module_1

 > Requirement: [#10](https://github.com/smartdevicelink/sdl_requirements/issues/10) [SDL_RC] Resource allocation based on access mode